kachick/ruby-ulid/README.md

 ## Overview

-[ulid/spec](https://github.com/ulid/spec) has some useful features.\
+[ulid/spec](https://github.com/ulid/spec) defines some useful features.\
-Especially possess all `uniqueness`, `randomness`, `extractable timestamps` and `sortability`.\
+In particular, it has uniqueness, randomness, extractable timestamps, and sortability.\
-This gem aims to provide the generator, optional monotonicity, parser and other manipulation ways around ULID with included [RBS](https://github.com/ruby/rbs).
+This gem aims to provide the generator, optional monotonicity, parser, and other manipulations around ULID.\
+[RBS](https://github.com/ruby/rbs) definitions are also included.

 ---